Engineer at seldon.io. Trying to keep getting better at making software.

 One approach is the “move fast and break things” way - just deal with the issues as they come.
 This is especially risky with machine learning as things can break in a whole range of ways.
 Let’s look at some of them.

 Machine learning models are only as good as the data that they are trained on.
-Central to use of machine learning is taking patterns from known data and reapplying the extracted patterns to new data.
+Machine learning takes patterns from known data and reapplies the extracted patterns to new data.
 If the known data is not representative of the new data then the model will give bad predictions.
 So a major challenge is getting data that is representative.

-Outliers don’t fit the pattern that the rest of the data points do and the model is built to be general so it will predict on them as though they were within the main pattern.
-If you’ve got outliers that you can detect then you may be able to plan for that and withhold predictions for them and/or send them down a different process.
-Naturally it takes time to get a process like that in place so it’s a risk you want to mitigate in advance rather than try to react to.
+Outliers don’t fit the pattern of the rest of the data and the model is built to be general so it will predict on them as though they were within the main pattern.
+If you’ve got outliers that you can detect then you may be able to plan for that and send them down a different process.
+Naturally it takes time to get a process in place so it’s a risk you want to mitigate in advance rather than try to react to.

 You may get good representative data that you train your model on and it might perform well in live.
 Then it might mysteriously start to perform worse and worse.
 This can happen if the relationships for the data change in the real world.
 For example, if you’re predicting what fashion items are likely to sell and the season changes.
 Then you’ll find your model suggesting swimwear in winter.
 To avoid losing money you’d need to scramble to get fresh data to train your model on.

 There are data points that might correlate highly with certain outcomes but which we shouldn’t use for ethical reasons.
 For example, we wouldn’t find it acceptable to use race in automated recommendations for parole.